Samadeolu7/hng-stage-0-task/README.md

 ## Project Description

-This is a public API that returns basic information including the registered email address, current datetime, and GitHub URL of the project's codebase.
+This is a public API that returns basic information including an email address, current datetime, and GitHub URL of the project's codebase.

 ## Setup Instructions